datopian/playbook/ops/README.md

 6. **Add them to teams**:

     * Trello: add to Org team
-    * Slack: add to relevant channels
+    * Slack: add to relevant channels (if applicable)
     * Gitter: add to relevant channels (if applicable)
-    * Github: add as a member of the org, add to relevant teams (Add user to our GitHub organisation and the ‘Everyone’ team)
+    * Github: add as a member of the org, add to relevant teams (Add user to our GitHub organisation and the ‘Everyone’ team)(if applicable)
     * Gitlab: add as a member of the org, add to relevant teams
     * GSuite / Drive: add them to relevant team drives and google groups